 Platforms: Windows, PS5, PS4, Xbox Series X/S, Xbox One, Switch

-Without a doubt one of the best video games set in Japan, Persona 5 Royal is an enhanced port of the beloved JRPG by Atlus with additional content.
+Without a doubt one of the greatest video games set in Japan, Persona 5 Royal is an enhanced port of the beloved JRPG by Atlus with supplementary content.

 The story centers on a new student who gets transferred to a high school in contemporary Tokyo and begins settling into his unfamiliar existence by making friends, getting a job, and looking for love.